AamnaKamran/Voting_dApp/README.md

 ## Detailed Instructions

-For a step-by-step guide, refer to the PDF included in this repository: [Project Guide PDF](./path/to/your/pdf-file.pdf).
+For a step-by-step guide, refer to the PDF included in this repository.